monzo/docs/source/includes/_pis.md

 </aside>

 <aside class="notice">
-Please note that those are <b>default</b> limits applied to payments and can be increased if asked by customer.
+Please note that these are <b>default</b> limits applied to payments and can be increased if asked by the customer.
 </aside>